-At its December 17, 2008 meeting SCUP reviewed and approved the Centres and Institutes Report 2007/2008.
-It is attached for the information of Senate.
+At its October 21, 2009 meeting SCUP reviewed and approved the Centres and Institutes Report 2008/2009.
+SCUP draws Senate's attention to the two Centres that have failed to submit annual reports as required in Policy R. 40.01.
+The report is attached for the information of Senate.